Why Learner Engagement is Key for Effective Training

 Alternatively, let’s imagine a training situation where the facilitator actively encourages the group’s participation.
 A space where questions can be asked, and ideas and theories developed.
 Where trainees might feel a sense of belonging to a team and could work together with others towards a common goal.
 Maybe different types of media are introduced, and participants can learn by doing, or perhaps they can get a sense of how certain situations might play out in the real world with role play, for example.

 Even without looking at the research, based on these examples it is likely that most people would expect to get more out of a course where they are not just being lectured to.
 It’s likely you would understand, learn, and remember more from a training course that utilizes at least some of the engaging methods described in the second scenario.
-You would expect to feel more of a sense of engagement with the subject matter, the trainer, and the other participants in the latter context.
+You would expect to feel more of a sense of engagement with the subject of your effective training, the trainer, and the other participants in the latter context.

 If we look at engagement in the workplace on the most basic level, studies have shown that employees who feel connected, positive, and enthusiastic about their job and the company they are working for are more productive and perform their responsibilities better